DSquaredd/UPESparkdevProj/README.md

 # UPESparkdevProj
 Code to control autonomous mobile robot and extinguish short distance single flame fire.

-As a part of the robotics sparkdev team from UPE club we desighn and built a fire extinguishing robot and programmed using arduino.
+As a part of the robotics sparkdev team from UPE club we designed and built a fire extinguishing robot.
+We used arduino to program motor control and used ROS with a LIDAR sensor to detect obsticles.

 Code provided is a draft to motor control, many issues present with sensor information and LIDAR connection.